 I started impermanentmedia in 1997 as a web design/development studio.
 In 2000, I started incorporating training services in response to frequent requests from my clients to teach them how to maintain what I’d built for them.
 Since that time, impermanentmedia has evolved primarily into a provider of training services.

 I served as the volunteer webgeek/technical consultant for The Backpack Project, an all-volunteer, non-profit collective providing basic survival items to homeless youth in Seattle, WA from 2008 – 2012.
-I was a freelance video production and web design teaching artist for Street-Level Youth Media, Girls Get Digital, and Alternative Schools Network, all of whom provide free media arts programs to Chicago-area youth.
+I was a video production and web design teaching artist for Street-Level Youth Media, Girls Get Digital, and Alternative Schools Network, all of whom provide free media arts programs to Chicago-area youth.
 I’ve taught digital filmmaking for Digital Media Academy’s summer tech camp at the University of Washington.
 I was a How-To track/Media Lab advisory board member for the 2009 Allied Media Conference in Detroit, MI, and served on the board of directors of the Uptown Multi-Cultural Art Center in Chicago, IL.
 I served as the Creative and Technical Director for Neighbor 360.com.
 Offline, I’m an experienced DIY screenprinting instructor as well, and was a volunteer instructor for the Uptown Multi-Cultural Art Center’s screenprint workshop in Chicago, from 2004-2007.
-I run aac films, which produces online video projects and offline immersive projects, including The Speaking of HOME Project, an online documentary series and multimedia project, of which I’m the creator/director/editor.
+I run aac films, which produces online video projects and offline immersive and interactive projects, including The Speaking of HOME Project, an online documentary series and multimedia project, of which I’m the creator/director/editor.

 2008 Allied Media Conference, Detroit, MI: Co-facilitator of the Future of Film and Video Online workshop